 Le Marais, a historic district stretching across the third and fourth arrondissements on the Right Bank, is one of Paris’ top neighborhoods for shopping.
 Numerous stores in the Marais also stay open on Sundays (when many other shops across the city are closed), so the area promises a vibrant day of shopping no matter when you visit.
 The best streets to stroll in the Marais and Haut Marais (Upper Marais) include Rue des Francs Bourgeois, Rue de Saintonge, Rue de Turenne and Rue Vieille du Temple.
 On Rue de Bretagne, you can also visit the neighborhood’s classic Marché des Enfants Rouge, Paris’ oldest covered market.

 Below are some of our favorite shops in the Marais:

 Fashion and Accessories

-Ekjo (13 Rue de Picardie; +33 9 8631-9888): This South Korean fashion designer, who came to study in Paris in the late 1990s, now has three stores in Paris.
+Ekjo (13 Rue de Picardie; +33 9 8631-9888): This South Korean fashion designer, who came to study in Paris in the late 1990s, now has a handful of stores in town.
 The feminine fashions range from asymmetrical tops and blouses to frilly cocktail dresses and beautifully detailed coats.
 It’s a great stop for a designer you won’t easily find back home.